Phragm\'{e}n's Voting Methods and Justified Representation: 's Methods

 \subsection{Sequential Method}

-We now introduce the sequential method, which can be seen as a greedy algorithm for minimizing the maximal voter load.
+We now introduce the sequential method, which can be seen as a greedy algorithm for minimizing the maximum voter load.

-\textbf{\seqP:} The rule \seqP starts with an empty committee and iteratively adds candidates, always choosing the candidate that minimizes the (new) maximal voter load.
+\textbf{\seqP:} The rule \seqP starts with an empty committee and iteratively adds candidates, always choosing the candidate that minimizes the (new) maximum voter load (under the assumption that previously assigned loads cannot be redistributed).
 Let $\bar x_i^{(j)}$ denote the voter loads after round $j$.
 At first, all voters have a load of $0$, i.e., $\bar x_i^{(0)}=0$ for all $i\in N$.
-As a first candidate we select one that is supported by most voters as it is the one that increases the maximal load the least.
-In the next round, we again choose a candidate that induces a (new) maximal voter load that is as small as possible, but now we have to take into account that some voters already have a non-zero load.
-The new maximal load if $c$ is chosen as the $(j+1)$-st committee member is calculated as

-This is because we distribute the load of $1$ among all voters in $N_c$ in such a way that all these voters have the same voter load afterwards.
-Let $c$ be the candidate that minimizes $s_c^{(j+1)}$ among those that are not yet in the committee.
-(If there are several candidates minimizing $s_c^{(j+1)}$, we use a fixed tie-breaking rule to decide which candidate to add.)
-Then we add $c$ to the committee and set
+In each round, we keep the already assigned loads, but we may further increase them and give the additional load to a new candidate~$c$.
+In other words, we require $\bar x_i^{(j)}\ge \bar x_i^{(j-1)}$ for all $i$, with equality unless $i\in N_c$.
+Moreover, the sum of the loads added in the round should be $1$.
+(Hence, the total load after $j$ rounds is $j$, which is the sequential version of constraint \eqref{eq:optimal-cond1}.)
+We select the candidate $c$ and the loads $\bar x_i^{(j)}$ that satisfy these conditions and minimize $\max_i \bar x_i^{(j)}$.
+(If there are several candidates achieving the minimum, we use a fixed tie-breaking rule to decide which candidate to add.)